Join the Great Dane Care Newsletter!

 • Organ Failure

-If your dog has GI issues that do not quickly resolve or if your dog is getting worse, it is always best that you see your vet.
+If your dog has GI issues that do not quickly resolve or is getting worse, it is always best to see your vet.

 What can I give my dog to help an upset stomach?

-• Imodium: If your dog is having diarrhea, giving them things such as Imodium to help.
-This medication can stop your dog’s diarrhea if it is cause by gastroenteritis.
+• Imodium: If your dog is having diarrhea, give them things such as Imodium to help.
+This medication can stop your dog’s diarrhea if it is caused by gastroenteritis.

 • Pepto-Bismol: Some people will also consider using Pepto-Bismol.
 This medication is usually found in a liquid and can cause a very messy situation if your dog is not wanting to take their medication.